-The Sugar Consumption to Diabetes Connection: and Kidney and Fluoride Complications.Courtesy of New England Primer/ePRESS/ (neprimer.com/ePress/)
+The Sugar Consumption to Diabetes Connection and Kidneys with Fluoride Complications.Courtesy of New England Primer/ePRESS/ (neprimer.com/ePress/)

 I read an article that sugar

 per person in the UK in the 1600's was about 7 lbs./yr. and that by

 the 1850's in the USA it was about 52 lbs/yr and that in the USA

 today (2003) it is some where around 150 lbs/yr.
 In other

 1600's = 7 lb/52 wk = 0.135 lb/wk; = 17.46 tsp/wk; = 2.50 tsp/day

 1850's = 52 lb/52wk = 1.0 lb/wk.; = 129.7 tsp/wk ; = 18.53 tsp/day

 2003 = 150 lb/52wk = 3.0 lb/wk. ; = 389.1 tsp/wk ; = 55.59 tsp/day! [ 0.43 lb/day!]